hashicorp/consul/plugin/bind/README.md

 }
 ~~~

-If the configuration comes up with several *bind* directives, all addresses are consolidated together:
+If the configuration comes up with several *bind* plugins, all addresses are consolidated together:
 The following sample is equivalent to the preceding:

 ~~~ corefile